TigerBSD/TigerBSD/README.md

 buildkernel takes about 30 minutes, and finally, installkernel takes on the order of seconds to complete.

-Reboot into single user mode again and then
+Reboot into single user mode and then

 ```sh
 /opt/sbin/singleuser.sh